Kchandan77/IPlAuction/README.md

-# IPlAuction
-It does the drag and drop from one team to another team.
+This assignment is based on drag and drop.